 In the book “Firms of Endearment – How World-Class Companies Profit from Passion and Purpose”(Wharton School Publishing), the authors, Sisodia, Sheth, and Wolfe, provide many examples of how companies that take care of all the stakeholders – not just the shareholders – achieve significantly higher profits.

 SPICE is their acronym for all the stakeholders:

-Trader Joes, Whole Foods and Wegmans are examples of food businesses that are much more profitable than traditional grocery stores.
-They are distinguished by their commitment to quality, to their employees and their suppliers in delivering a better experience to customers.
+Trader Joes, Whole Foods, and Wegmans are examples of food businesses that are much more profitable than traditional grocery stores.
+They are distinguished by their commitment to quality, to their employees, and to their suppliers in delivering a better experience to customers.
 They have figured out that happy employees and positive business practices (fair treatment of suppliers) result in happy customers who are willing to pay a premium for great products.

 LL Bean and Patagonia are examples of outdoor clothing suppliers with high-value reputations, premium prices, and loyal customers.